Global online ESL market size in 2024?

 How to gain teaching English online experience

-While there is nothing stopping you from teaching English online without experience, the more experience and knowledge gained through volunteering and/or studying a TESOL certificate, the easier and more effective you’ll be.
+While you can teach English online without experience, the more experience and knowledge gained through volunteering, an entry-level job and/or studying a TESOL certificate, the more confident, effective and well-paid you’ll be.

 Even in a digital era with no physical classroom door, opening a site or app to ‘teach’ English requires experience and, more importantly, an understanding of the structures of effective learning to be successful for students …and enjoyable for you.

-Can Australians teach English online without a degree?
+Can Australasians teach English online without a degree?

 Yes!
-You can teach English online without a degree from an Australian university.
-We’ll explore options for non-degree holders – where to find the best jobs, average hourly rates for available roles and how you can maximise your chances of success in online ESL in 2022 and beyond.
+You can teach English online without a degree from an Australian or New Zealand university.
+We’ll explore options for non-degree holders; where to find the best jobs, average hourly rates and how you can maximise your chances of success in online ESL.

 If you speak English fluently (and are patient and supportive) there are online English teaching roles for you, although you may need to apply for entry-level roles at first and work your way up over time.
 If you choose to teach in a freelance capacity, your sales and marketing skills as well as the reviews and referrals from your students will be an equal factor in your success.